What Is The Difference Between A Condo And An Apartment In NYC?

 Honestly, there is no correct answer that works across the board.
 Some people (like myself) want to be life-long renters simply because it is easier on them and makes sense for their financial needs.
 On the other hand, if you’re going to build equity or potentially rent out your home, a condo makes more sense later.

-Most real estate professionals would say that it makes more sense to look at each option on a case-by-case basis.
-So, ask a real estate broker if you need help figuring out what you should get, and they often have the best advice.
+Most real estate professionals would say that it makes more sense to consider each option on a case-by-case basis.
+So, ask a real estate broker if you need help figuring out what you should get; they often have the best advice.